iotaledger/goshimmer/docs/protocol_specification/components.md

 2. A virtual [voting protocol (Approval Weight)](./consensus_mechanism.md#approval-weight-aw) that provides finality similarly to the longest chain rule in Nakamoto consensus (i.e., heaviest branch) for branches and messages.

-## Data flow - Overview
+## Data Flow - Overview
 The diagram below represents the interaction between the different modules in the protocol ([event driven](../implementation_design/event_driven_model.md)).
 Each blue box represents a component of the [Tangle codebase](https://github.com/iotaledger/goshimmer/tree/develop/packages/tangle), which has events (in yellow boxes) that belong to it.
 Those events will trigger methods (the green boxes), that can also trigger other methods.
 This triggering is represented by the arrows in the diagram.
 Finally, the purple boxes represent events that do not belong to the component that triggered them.

 As an example, take the Parser component.
 The function `ProcessGossipMessage` will trigger the method `Parse`, which is the only entry to the component.
 There are three possible outcomes to the `Parser`: triggering a `ParsingFailed` event, a `MessageRejected` event, or a `MessageParsed` event.
 In the last case, the event will trigger the `StoreMessage` method (which is the entry to the Storage component), whereas the first two events do not trigger any other component.

 ![](data-flow.png)

-We call this the data flow, i.e., the life cycle of a message, from message reception (meaning that we focus here on the point of view of a node receiving a message issued by another node) up until acceptance in the Tangle.
+We call this the data flow, i.e., the [life cycle of a message](../protocol_specification/protocol.html), from message reception (meaning that we focus here on the point of view of a node receiving a message issued by another node) up until acceptance in the Tangle.
 Notice that any message, either created locally by the node or received from a neighbor needs to pass through the data flow.

 ### Message Factory
-The IssuePayload function creates a valid payload which is provided to the CreateMessage method, along with a set of parents chosen with the Tip Selection Algorithm.
+The IssuePayload function creates a valid payload which is provided to the `CreateMessage` method, along with a set of parents chosen with the Tip Selection Algorithm.
 Then, the Message Factory component is responsible to find a nonce compatible with the PoW requirements defined by the rate control module.
 Finally, the message is signed.
 Notice that the message generation should follow the rates imposed by the rate setter, as defined in [rate setting](./congestion_control.md#rate-setting).

 ### Parser
 The first step after the arrival of the message to the message inbox is the parsing, which consists of the following different filtering processes (meaning that the messages that don't pass these steps will not be stored):